xylo/LazySeq/README.md

 ## About this fork

-This project is a fork of the [https://github.com/nurkiewicz/LazySeq/](LazySeq project created by Tomasz Nurkiewicz) with more `LazySeq` functions and a special support for sequences of tuples (`LazyTupleSeq`).
+This project is a fork of the [LazySeq project created by Tomasz Nurkiewicz](https://github.com/nurkiewicz/LazySeq/) with more `LazySeq` functions and a special support for sequences of tuples (`LazyTupleSeq`).
 It has also a more complete JavaDoc documentation and it fixes several `StackOverflowException`s the original project suffered from when you work with larger datasets.